google/WebFundamentals/src/content/en/tools/lighthouse/audits/budgets.md

 By convention the budget file is usually called `budget.json` but you can call it whatever you like.
 The example below sets the following budgets:

-* 300 kilobytes for all scripts
+* Overall transfer size of JavaScript resources on the page: 300 kilobytes
-* 100 kilobytes for all images
-* 200 kilobytes for all third-party resources
-* 1000 kilobytes total
-* 10 network requests for third-party resources
+* Overall transfer size of third-party resources on the page: 200 kilobytes
-* 50 network requests total
+* Total number of requests made: 50 requests
+* Time to Interactive: 5000ms
+* First Meaningful Paint: 2000ms

 ```json
 [